 Because Saudi Arabia has long imported food, agriculture has been targeted as a key area of development.
-Since the late 1980's, a large wheat surplus has been exported, and the country has achieved self-sufficiency in many dairy and poultry products.
+The country has achieved self-sufficiency in many dairy and poultry products.
 The lack of water has made a very small percentage of the land useful for farming.
 Irrigated lands located near oases have been virtually the only sites of cultivation.

 In accordance with their Muslim religion, Gulf Arab marriages are typically endogamous, which means that they marry only within a small social circle.
 Inheritance is patrilineal (passed down from fathers to their sons).
 Gulf Arab clothing is designed for the harsh desert climate.
 It is made of lightweight, light-colored fabric and is also loose-fitting, allowing for the circulation of air.

-The Hijazi Arab are practically all Muslim, but represent a variety of Islamic sects.
+Hijazi Arabs are practically all Muslim, but represent a variety of Islamic sects.
 The founding of Islam in the seventh century profoundly altered the course of Saudi history.
-In the mid-1700's, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudi see themselves as the preservers of the true Islamic faith.
+In the mid-1700s, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudi see themselves as the preservers of the true Islamic faith.
 The city of Mecca on the Red Sea coast is the holy place of pilgrimage that all Muslims must try to visit at least once in their lifetime.

-* Ask the Holy Spirit to give creative strategies for evangelism to missions agencies focusing on the Hijazi Arab.
+Ask the Holy Spirit to give creative strategies for evangelism to missions agencies focusing on Hijazi Arabs.

-* Pray that God will give the Hijazi Arab believers courage to share Christ with their own people.
+Pray that God will give Hijazi Arab believers courage to share Christ with their own people.

-* Pray that strong local churches will be raised up among the Hijazi Arab.
+Pray that strong local churches will be raised up among Hijazi Arabs.